What Human Design Is (And Is Not)

 — Lao Tzu

-Human Design, like any powerful method of awakening, is in large part a deconstruction project.
-From the point of view of the Human Design System, awakening is a process of differentiation and living out our unique design.
-This often involves letting go of what we thought we knew or wanted in favor of what actually serves us and the natural purpose we can fulfill.
-It may require going through some loss, pain, difficulty, or unexpected change as we stop trying to be what we are not.
+Like many genuine paths of awakening, Human Design is a deconstruction project.
+From its perspective, awakening is the process of differentiation—of living in alignment with our unique design.
+This often requires letting go of what we thought we wanted or believed we had to be, in favor of what truly serves our nature and purpose.
+It may involve loss, discomfort, or change as we stop trying to live out someone else’s version of life.

 What I like is that Human Design gives you a road map, gives you a manual.
 It points out to every little thing along the way.
 And each aspect of that can bring great value into your own process.
 It’s here to nurture the individual, to nurture uniqueness.
 It is in the end what knowledge is about.
 It’s about being able to benefit the other, to be able to serve.